Canada Spousal Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Police clearance certificates from every country the sponsored partner has lived in for 6 months or more since age 18

-- Sponsor's tax documents — most recent Notice of Assessment (NOA) and T4 slips (not for income testing, but for general financial picture and Quebec selection where applicable)
+- Sponsor's tax documents, specifically the most recent Notice of Assessment (NOA) and T4 slips (not for income testing, but for general financial picture and Quebec selection where applicable)

 - Sponsorship Undertaking and Agreement signed by the sponsor (and co-signer, where applicable) committing to 3 years of financial support from PR

-- For Quebec sponsors only — separate undertaking with the Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) and Quebec Selection Certificate (CSQ) where required
+- For Quebec sponsors only, requiring a separate undertaking with the Ministère de l'Immigration, de la Francisation et de l'Intégration (MIFI) and Quebec Selection Certificate (CSQ) where required

 - Additional documents and requirements may vary based on the specific Canada Spousal Sponsorship stream, applicant profile, or immigration pathway